Fully Bayesian Penalized Regression with a Generalized Bridge Prior: Introduction

-We consider a fully Bayesian approach to penalized regression.
+We propose a fully Bayesian approach to penalized regression that incorporates both sparse and dense settings and show how to use a type of model averaging approach to eliminate the nuisance penalty parameters $(\lambda, \alpha)$ and perform inference through the marginal posterior distribution of the regression coefficients.
 Although we use a version of spike-and-slab priors we will see that our approach has more in common with local-global priors.
 In particular, we show that our prior has a local-global interpretation and leads to the same sort of tail-robustness properties enjoyed by the horseshoe prior \citep{carv:etal:2010}.
 We also consider the setting where dimension grows with sample size and establish both conditional and marginal strong posterior consistency.

-We also explore the properties of the proposed model via simulation and compare it to a number of alternatives such as Bayesian and frequentist versions of lasso and ridge regression as well as the horseshoe estimator \citep{carv:etal:2010} and spike-and-slab lasso regression \citep{rock:george:2016}.
+We explore the properties of the proposed model via simulation and compare it to a number of alternatives such as Bayesian and frequentist versions of lasso and ridge regression as well as the horseshoe estimator \citep{carv:etal:2010} and spike-and-slab lasso regression \citep{rock:george:2016}.
 We will demonstrate that our approach results in estimation and prediction that is comparable to, and often better than, existing methods.
-Moreover, while our approach performs well in sparse settings, our simulation results also show that it performs well in dense settings
+Moreover, while our approach performs well in sparse settings, our simulation results also show that it performs well in dense settings.

 Our starting point is the standard Bayesian formulation of penalized regression models which assumes

 with $I_n$ an $n \times n$ identity matrix, along with priors $\nu(\gamma)\propto \gamma^{-1} $ and

 Notice that if $Y=y$ is observed and $(\lambda, \alpha)$ is fixed, this yields a marginal posterior density